2021–22 FA Women's League Cup: Ranking of second-placed teams

 Due to Manchester City's failure to progress from Champions League qualifying, they entered the League Cup group stage.
 With only two teams now receiving byes to the League Cup quarter-finals, the best-placed runner-up will also progress with the five group winners to make up the final eight.
 With the three Southern groups containing one fewer team than the two Northern groups, the ranking to determine which second-placed team progresses is calculated on a points-per-game basis.

 Knock-out stage

 Quarter-finals

 Chelsea entered the League Cup at the quarter-final stage having been exempt from the League Cup group stage due to their automatic participation in the Champions League group stage.
 Arsenal also entered at this stage having progressed from the Champions League qualifying rounds.
-The ties took place on 19 January 2022.
+The ties were played on 19 January 2022.

 Semi-finals

-The semi-finals took place between 2-3 February 2022.
+The semi-finals were played on 2 and 3 February 2022.